NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

      >> ${logs}/VarFilter-${PREFIX}.log 2>&1
 ```

-The tool <code>GetPileupSummaries</code> summarizes read counts that support reference, alternative and other alleles for given sites.
-In its options <code>-V</code> and <code>-L</code>, it requires an input file for common germline variant sites, e.g. this file from the gnomAD resource.
+The tool <span style="color:crimson">GetPileupSummaries</span> summarizes read counts that support reference, alternative and other alleles for given sites.
+In its options <span style="color:crimson">-V</span> and <span style="color:crimson">-L</span>, it requires an input file for common germline variant sites, e.g. this file from the gnomAD resource.
 We provide a reference file small_exac_common_3.hg38.vcf.gz in our folder.
 Other reference files for this purpose (e.g. gnomAD) can be found at the GATK Google bucket.

-In an interactive session, you may use the following commands to check and download the reference files for common germline variant sites.
+**For your future reference**: you may use the following commands within an interactive session to check and download the reference files for common germline variant sites (for today's ).

 <code>module load google-cloud-sdk<br>
 gsutil ls gs://gatk-best-practices/somatic-hg38/<br>
 gsutil ls gs://gatk-best-practices/somatic-hg38/af-only-gnomad.hg38.vcf.gz* ./</code>

 **12\.** Then we will filter the mutation candidates using the tool [FilterMutationCalls](https://gatk.broadinstitute.org/hc/en-us/articles/360036856831-FilterMutectCalls).
-The options <code>--contamination-table</code> and <code>--tumor-segmentation</code> use the output from the previous step and are optional.
+The options <span style="color:crimson">--contamination-table</span> and <span style="color:crimson">--tumor-segmentation</span> use the output from the previous step and are optional.

 <!--{% include image-modal.html link="practical_assets/Step2_4.PNG" %}-->
 ```bash